phunc20/ahead/README.md

    This should be similar to sliding windows.
 To make things simple, I **choose not to have the windows overlap one another**.

+**Rmk.**
+- At the end, I do not find enough time to do all the listed experiments

 ### Validation Set